osrf/gazebo_tutorials/ros_gzplugins/tutorial.md

 ## Video Plugin

-**Description** visual plugin that displays a ROS image stream on an OGRE Texture inside gazebo.
+**Description:** visual plugin that displays a ROS image stream on an OGRE Texture inside gazebo.
 This plugin does not modify the texture of one of the existing link surfaces, but creates a new texture on top of it.
 The texture will be created on the XY plane, visible from the +Z side.
 The plugin requires a pixel size while constructing the texture, and will resize incoming ROS image messages to match if they are a different size.

 ~~~
 <gazebo reference="display_screen_link">